Xenoth/Error-Handler-For-C/README.md

 ## Description
 This tiny little lib is designed to help managing errors for my C codes.

-It contains a little main example.
+It has a little main example.
 ## Requirements
 * cmake
 * gcc